 Empathize with your client.
 Put yourself in their shoes.
 What do they need right now?
 What kind of content is going to help them?
 Don't just create something because you like it, build it because it helps them Be their guide and mentor.
 Discover their wants and not just their needs.
 Make your ideal clients realize; you support them, and they are safe around you!

 We connect with stories.
 Stories are the human connection.
 Who isn't rooting for Luke to defeat Darth Vader?
 Who doesn't appreciate Bogie in Casablanca as he sacrifices his happiness for the girl he loves?

 We love stories.

-You might feel angry if you're estranged from your family or sad if they've passed on.
-Either way, you feel emotion.
 And emotions and stories connect better than 'another five ways to market your new launch.'

 Stories are sticky; they work their way into our long term memory.